rd003/blog/content/posts/rest-api-best-practices-design.md

 This one is more clear.

-You can also use a modern approach by using **Problem Details** which is, introduced in [rfc7807](https://datatracker.ietf.org/doc/html/rfc7807):
+You can also use a modern approach by using **Problem Details**, which is introduced in [rfc7807](https://datatracker.ietf.org/doc/html/rfc7807):

 ```json
 {